I need legal help

 This section also includes links to other useful resources and organisations.

-- What the DSP is and what eligibility criteria must be met
+· What the DSP is and how to meet the eligibility criteria

 Guidelines for Bushfire Legal Support are here.